A hidden symmetry of conformally invariant Lagrangians: Examples

 where $T(\nabla)_{ab}^{c}$ is the torsion tensor of $\nabla$.
 Using this, Eq.(\ref{eprelim}) is equivalent to

 which is obtained by the well-know identity between the Riemann tensor of a covariant derivation and the Riemann tensor of its torsion-free part.
-The obtained field equation is nothing but an ordinary vacuum Einstein equation for the rescaled metric $\varphi^{2}g_{ab}$, i.e.\ for the metric tensor measured in units of square Planck length $\varphi^{-2}$ in each spacetime point.
+The obtained field equation is nothing but an ordinary vacuum Einstein equation for the dimension-free metric $\varphi^{2}g_{ab}$, i.e.\ for the metric tensor measured in units of square Planck length $\varphi^{-2}$ in each spacetime point.
 Quite obviously, presence of matter fields will generate contribution to Eq.(\ref{e}) in terms of energy-momentum tensor as a source on the right hand side.
 It should be noted that whenever the torsion tensor $T(\nabla)_{ab}^{c}$ is not assumed to be zero a priori, it contributes to the energy-momentum tensor as seen from Eq.(\ref{e}).

-\begin{Rem} The presented variational problem may be reformulated on the closed affine subspace of torsion-free covariant derivations, in which case the torsion tensor $T(\nabla)_{ab}^{c}$ automatically vanishes and thus the source term $\mathcal{T}(\nabla,\varphi^{2}g)_{ab}$ vanishes on the right hand side of Eq.(\ref{e}) along with having automatically $\tilde{\nabla}_{a}=\nabla_{a}$. \end{Rem} The field equations Eq.(\ref{e}) may be re-expressed also in terms of the original metric $g_{ab}$ which is not rescaled to be dimensionless.
+\begin{Rem} The presented variational problem may be reformulated on the closed affine subspace of torsion-free covariant derivations, in which case the torsion tensor $T(\nabla)_{ab}^{c}$ automatically vanishes and thus the source term $\mathcal{T}(\nabla,\varphi^{2}g)_{ab}$ vanishes on the right hand side of Eq.(\ref{e}) along with having automatically $\tilde{\nabla}_{a}=\nabla_{a}$.
+That would mean ordinary vacuum Einstein equations for the dimension-free metric $\varphi^{2}g_{ab}$. \end{Rem} The field equations Eq.(\ref{e}) may be re-expressed also in terms of the original metric $g_{ab}$ which is not rescaled to be dimensionless.
 More specifically, Eq.(\ref{e}) is seen to be equivalent to